kriten-io/kriten-netbox-plugin/BUILD.md

 docker compose up -d
 ```

-Use this command to set the super user:
+Use this command to set the superuser:
 ```
 docker exec -it netbox-docker-netbox-1 python manage.py createsuperuser
 ```